 This collection has a whopping 16 stories for you to read and study.
 There are even five “warm-up” stories to ease you into reading!
 Each story is presented in both English and Italian, adapted from well-known authors.
-“Italian Reader – Short Stories” is very well-rated on Amazon, and is a super helpful way to practice your Italian.
+“Italian Reader – Short Stories” is a super helpful way to practice your Italian.

 “Italian Short Stories for Beginners: 8 Unconventional Short Stories to Grow Your Vocabulary and Learn Italian the Fun Way!”

 This book by Olly Richards is an excellent resource for practicing Italian.
 Written for students from beginner level to intermediate, the eight short stories in this book have been developed to make learning as enjoyable as possible.
 They use simple grammar and vocabulary, and the topics are ones that will keep you constantly entertained.
 This book is a great read!

 “Italian: Short Stories for Beginners – 9 Captivating Short Stories to Learn Italian and Expand Your Vocabulary While Having Fun”

 This book of Italian short stories was written by The Language Academy.
 The book contains several different genres of short stories, so there’s something to entertain everyone.
 The stories are fun and interesting enough to keep you motivated and intrigued, making the book hard to put down.